alexgenc/cryptox-frontend/README.md

 # CryptoX - FrontEnd

 ## About the Project
 CryptoX is a cryptocurrency web application that displays market information for cryptocurrencies.
 Market information can be viewed for the span of last 24 hours, 7 days and 1 year to get a better understanding of market trends.
+Additionally, logged in users can create watchlists and portfolios.

 [Live Demo](https://alexgenc-cryptox.netlify.app/#/)